 Up until he was 37 years old, Danilo González Huala worked in the marine industry, first as a crew member and then in artisanal fishing.
 In September 2006, he starts his career at TNC as a park ranger of the Valdivian Coastal Reserve, a position where he is always learning and has had a sea of experiences related to conservation.
 Danilo's main focus is to transmit his experiences and the passion behind TNC’s work to the Valdivian Coastal Reserve project.

 Ester Verónica Hormazabal has been a housekeeper her whole life.
 She has two daughters and two granddaughters.
 She lives in the sector of Chaihuin with her husband.
 Since 2005, she has worked as a cleaning assistant in the Valdivian Coastal Reserve.
 She has worked here for 14 years and feels very happy to be a part of the conservation team.

-Erwin Ovando's love for nature formed while growing up surrounded by forests, animals and birds.
-In 2019, he had the privilege of becoming a father, which fills him with happiness and a commitment to teach his son Alonso to take care of and respect nature.
-His work at TNC as a park ranger makes him fortunate to work in a natural and beautiful environment while at the same time contribute to conservation.
+Erwin's love for nature formed while growing up surrounded by forests, animals and birds.
+In 2019, he became father to his son Alonso, who fills him with happiness and a commitment to teach him to take care of and respect nature.
+His work at TNC as a park ranger makes him fortunate to work in a natural and beautiful environment while contributing to conservation.